 What type of LNB can you use for Extra view?

-If you have the latest decoders (Explora 2 or 3 and HD decoders 5s or 6s) then you can use a smart LNB for your extra view set up.
-However, for old decoder models, you can use a universal twin LNB or a DStv smart switch.
+If you have the latest decoders (Explora 1, 2, or 3 and HD decoders 5s or 6s) then you can either use a smart LNB or a smart switch for your extra view set up.
+But, for old decoder models, use a universal twin LNB or a DStv smart switch.

 How do you connect DStv extra view cables?

 The picture above shows the DStv extra view connection diagram for a smart LNB.
 Each decoder needs to receive good DStv signal strength and quality for extra view set up to work.

 First, connect the coaxial cable of each decoder to the smart LNB.
 If you have recent or newer decoder models then use the uni-cable ports on the smart LNB.
 Otherwise, if you have old decoder models then you can use the universal port.
 Remember Explora decoders use the uni-cable ports.
 HD decoders can use both uni-cable and universal ports.

 The Heartbeat Connection